vitormoschetta/ViThor.HttpTracing/README.md

 --header 'X-Correlation-ID: ced6398d-36a2-4f0c-80c2-c78e91274d0d'
 ```

-You will be able to view the content of the HTTP request and response in both applications, with a unique TraceID.
+You will be able to see, in the logs of both applications, the same identifier (Guid), as well as the content of the HTTP request and response.